apify/apify-docs/sources/academy/platform/getting_started/creating_actors.md

 ## Creating Actor from code template {#code-template}

-There are several template options in Python, JavaScript, and TypeScript.
+Python, JavaScript, and TypeScript have several template options that you can use.

 > You can select one from the list on this page or you can browse all the templates in the template library by clicking on the **View all templates** button in the right corner.